April Greiman: Career

-Upon her relocation from New York City to Los Angeles, she met photographer-artist Jayme Odgers, who became a significant influence on Greiman.
-Together, they designed a famous Cal Arts poster in 1977 that became an icon of the California New Wave.
-In 1982, Greiman became head of the design department at the California Institute of the Arts, also known as Cal Arts.
-In 1984, she lobbied successfully to change the department name to Visual Communications, as she felt the term “graphic design” would prove too limiting to future designers.
-In that year, she also became a student herself and investigated in greater depth the effects of technology on her own work.
+Upon Greiman's relocation from New York City to Los Angeles, she met designer-photographer Jayme Odgers, who became a significant collaborator.
+In 1978 they designed a famous Cal Arts poster that became a seminal design of the California New Wave.
+They also collaborated on a poster design for the 1984 Los Angeles Olympics.
+In 1981 they created an iconic poster of running legs silhouetted against a square of bright blue sky that was published in 1982 in advance of the 1984 Olympics.

+In 1982, Greiman was appointed Director of the design department at the California Institute of the Arts, also known as Cal Arts.
+In 1984, she lobbied successfully to change the department name to Visual Communications, as she felt the term "graphic design" would prove too limiting to future designers.
+At Cal Arts she had the opportunity to experiment with new technology where she had access to an analog computer, synthesizer and video equipment set up by the instructor and famed artist, Nam June Paik, and investigated in greater depth the effects of technology in her own work.